 What is the Coach to Student Ratio?

-Group sizes range from 6-10 skaters per group, and are taught by a nationally trained and certified Skate Canada Professional Coach, with the help of one or more trained Program Assistants.
+Group sizes range from 6-10 skaters, and are taught by a nationally trained and certified Skate Canada Professional Coach, with the help of one or more trained Program Assistants.
+The maximum Coach to Student ration is 1:10.

 Is the CANSkate program sufficiently advanced for my skater’s skills?